 - A Glimpse by Walt Whitman

-In this famous poem, Elizabeth Barrett Browning proclaims her unending love for her beloved, how deeply her love goes, and how her love will continue even after she is gone.
+In the first of our favourite love poems for Valentine’s Day, Elizabeth Barrett Browning proclaims her unending love for her beloved, how deeply her love goes, and how her love will continue even after she is gone.
 A prolific poet of her time, Browning’s work has influenced the likes of Emily Dickinson, who is said to have had the poet’s portrait hanging in her room.

 ‘How do I love thee?
 Let me count the ways.